Žeteoci: Post breakup

-After Žeteoci ended their activity, all the members of the band became catholic priests, with the exception of Bergovac, who his quit his studies of theology in the fifth year of the Faculty.
-He graduated from the Zagreb School of Medicine, later working as a physician.
-Valent Bogati was a parish priest in Grubišno Polje, Mato Dukić was a parish priest in Velika Pisanica, and Mijo Gabrić was an editor in Glas koncila and in the catholic newspaper for children Mali koncil (Little Council).
+After Žeteoci ended their activity, all the members of the band became catholic priests, with the exception of Bergovac, who quit his studies of theology in the fifth year of the Faculty.
+He graduated from the Zagreb School of Medicine, later becoming a cardiac surgeon.
+He continued his musical activities as a member of the octet Goranin and of the Mixed Choir of Saint Joseph Parish, and as the leader of the amateur choir Zagrebački Lječnici Pjevači (Zagreb Physician Singers).
+Valent Bogati was a parish priest in Grubišno Polje, and from 1982 to 2001 worked in a parish in Toronto.
+After his return from Canada, he became a parish priest in Varaždinske Toplice.
+He died on 2 January 2009.
+Mato Dukić was a parish priest in Velika Pisanica, and later became religious education teacher in Zagreb.
+Mijo Gabrić was an editor in Glas koncila and in the catholic newspaper for children Mali koncil (Little Council).
+He was the dean of Chapter of Prebendaries of the Zagreb Church, but was removed from the position after a corruption scandal.

+The band's only studio album was reissued in 1978 by the Swedish label Credo.
 The band's song "Tmina" ("Darkness") was published on the box set Kad je rock bio mlad – Priče sa istočne strane (1956–1970) (When Rock Was Young – East Side Stories (1956–1970)), released by Croatia Records in 2005 and featuring songs by the pioneering Yugoslav rock acts.
+In 2009, Croatia Records reissued To nije tajna, with the songs from the band's only 7-inch single as bonus tracks.